neverfap-deluxe/nfd-api/content/articles/EDIT--INTRO-what-is-neverfap.md

 Well, it can help to understand that no one is expecting you to beat this thing within a day.

-Overcoming porn addiction is the kind of thing which may take you years to not only understand and process.
+Overcoming porn addiction is the kind of thing which may take you years to understand.

 What the NeverFap method does is start you with small commitments, so that you can more easily work up to larger ones.